NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 .. warning::
    Steps :numref:`Step %s <NonConConfigure>`, :numref:`Step %s <NonConSetUp>`, and :numref:`Step %s <NonConHPCBuild>` need to be repeated for each compiler/MPI combination that you wish to install.** The new packages will be installed alongside any previously-existing packages that may already have been built from other compiler/MPI combinations.

-From here, the user can continue to install and run applications that depend on the HPC-Stack, such as the UFS Short Range Weather (SRW) Application.
+From here, the user can continue to install and run applications that depend on the HPC-Stack.